Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: From barcode entropy to topological entropy

 \subsection{Proof of Theorem \ref{thm:A2}}

-Without loss of generality, we may require that $\hbr(\varphi; L_0,L_1)>0$ -- otherwise there is nothing to prove.
 We break down the proof into three subsections.
-Throughout the proof we have an auxiliary Riemannian metric on $M$ fixed and denote the Riemannian volume of $L^k:=\varphi^k(L_1)$ by $\vol(L^k)$.
+The first two of them -- Sections \ref{sec:Crofton} and \ref{sec:ELT} -- focus on the machinery of Lagrangian tomographs which the proof relies on; the actual proof is given in Section \ref{sec:strat}.
+Throughout the argument we have an auxiliary Riemannian metric on $M$ fixed.